 Just as important the UEC is a social club and meet on a regular basis.

 The UECWA is one of Australia’s and WA’s oldest and largest SCUBA diving club with a distinguished history.
-Formed almost sixty years ago in 1954, the UEC conducted WA’s first organised SCUBA diving school two years later and the high standard of our instruction impressed the authorities so much that we were given the responsibility of training the original Police Diving Team in Perth.
+Formed over sixty years ago in 1954, the UEC conducted WA’s first organised SCUBA diving school two years later and the high standard of our instruction impressed the authorities so much that we were given the responsibility of training the original Police Diving Team in Perth.

 Over the years the UEC was involved in a lot of shipwreck exploration.
 Many wrecks on our coast, particularly in the metro area were discovered by UEC members.
 In the 1960’s and 70’s our members provided the core of workers for the early museum expeditions on the Dutch wrecks such as the famous Batavia at the Houtman Abrolhos islands